 - Keep hydrated.
 Drinking plenty of water is not just for the summer!
 Consuming extra fluids will help keep all parts of the body hydrated, including your eyes.
 Limit coffee intake, as it can be dehydrating.

 - Remember to blink.
 We often forget to blink when trying to focus on the road while driving.
 Being conscientious of this will ensure your eyes remain lubricated and refreshed with every blink.

-If you suffer from dry eye or have any questions about your eye health, don’t hesitate to contact us at The Dry Eye Center at Silicon Valley Eye Physicians.
+If you suffer from dry eye or have any questions about your eye health, don’t hesitate to contact us at Silicon Valley Eye Physicians.
 We are here for you and are committed to providing you with the relief that you deserve.
 Call us today to book your appointment.
 Happy winter!

-The Dry Eye Center at Silicon Valley Eye Physicians provides dry eye relief and treatment to patients from Sunnyvale, Santa Clara, Mountain View, Cupertino, and throughout California.
+Silicon Valley Eye Physicians provides dry eye relief and treatment to patients from Sunnyvale, Los Altos, Mountain View, Cupertino, and throughout California.